Myron T. Herrick Commemorative Medal

 diameter: 2 11/16 in. ( 6.8 cm )

-Inscription: obverse, below bust truncation, at right: "J.P.LEGASTELOIS" Inscription: reverse, at right of field: "A.MORLON"
+Inscription: obverse, on bust truncation, at right: "J.P.LEGASTELOIS" Inscription: reverse, at lower right of field: "JPL" Inscription: edge, lower center: "BRONZE"

 Myron T. Herrick (1854-1929) was the U.S. Ambassador to France in 1912-1914 and 1921-1929.
 During the World War I, with Germans advancing on Paris, the French government, along with most foreign dipomats, relocated to the relative safety of Bordeaux.
 Herrick chose to stay in Paris, a decision that won him praise from both the French and the American people.

 Due to ongoing research, information about this object is subject to change.